On the stability of anti-de Sitter spacetime: Results

 In spatial dimensions $d>3$ we observe a direct cascade of energy to higher modes without any inverse cascades, suggesting the initial data is far from a quasi-periodic solution\cite{Green:2015dsa}.
-In Fig.~\ref{fig:Pi2AdS9} we show the upper envelope of $\Pi^2(x=0,t)$, which is proportional to the Ricci scalar at the origin, for several different values of $l_{\text{max}}$ and different values of $\epsilon$ for nonlinear evolutions in AdS$_9$.
-There is good agreement between the nonlinear and TRFE solutions and the agreement improves with increasing dimensionality, at least for $\Pi^2(x=0,t)$.
-This may be related to the eigenmodes having larger values at $x=0$ in higher dimensions.
+In Fig.~\ref{fig:Pi2AdS9} we show the upper envelope of $\Pi^2(x=0,t)/\epsilon^2$, which is proportional to the Ricci scalar at the origin, for several different values of $l_{\text{max}}$ and different values of $\epsilon$ for full nonlinear evolutions in AdS$_9$.
+There is good agreement between the fully nonlinear and TRFE solutions and the agreement improves with increasing dimensionality, at least for $\Pi^2(x=0,t)/\epsilon^2$.
+Because $\Pi(x,t)/\epsilon=\sum_{l=0}^{l_{\mathrm{max}}} \partial_t(A_l\cos(\omega_l t+B_l))e_l(x=0)/\epsilon$ the improved agreement may be related to the eigenmodes having larger values at $x=0$ in higher dimensions.
+In Fig.~\ref{fig:Pi2Comparison} we plot $K_l=\partial_t(A_{l}\cos(\omega_{l}t+B_{l}))e_{l}(x=0)/\epsilon$ in the ITG for $l=96$ in AdS$_5$ and AdS$_9$.
+We plot $K_l$ as a function of $t$ instead of $\tau$ so the two simulations are more readily compared.
+Near the end of the simulation $K_l$ becomes several orders of magnitude larger in AdS$_9$ than AdS$_5$.
+We found qualitatively similar behavior for other values of $l$ and also in the BTG.
+However, in the BTG the difference between $K_l$ in AdS$_5$ and AdS$_9$ is smaller by approximately two orders of magnitude than in the ITG.
+The difference in $K_l$ between AdS$_5$ and AdS$_9$ arises mostly from $e_l(x=0)$.
 For example, we find that in AdS$_9$ $e_{250}(x=0)$ is $\sim10^4$ times larger than in AdS$_5$.